Josefinekihlstrom/LauraDay/README.md

 ## Features left to implement
-- Defensive programming when deleting a product from shopping bag.
+- Defensive programming when deleting a product from the shopping bag.
 - Back to top button in bag.html and product.html when many products.
 - A timer to the toast messages that automatically closes the message after a certain time.
-So the user don't have to click on the 'X' to close it.
+So the user doesn't have to click on the 'X' to close it.
-- Messages for when adding, editing and deleting a blog post.
-Similar to the ones when adding, editing and deleting a product.
-For the blog app I focused on learning class based views, and the messages function is a bit different to implement.
-Due to lack of time this will be something I will have to add in the future.
+- Messages for when adding, editing, and deleting a blog post.
+Similar to the ones when adding, editing, and deleting a product.
+For the blog app, I focused on learning class-based views, and the messages function is a bit different to implement.
+Due to lack of tim, this will be something I will have to add in the future.
 - F.A.Q template with a contact form.
-In my original idea I wanted to add a F.A.Q page with a contact form for the user to be able to read questions and answears and/or get in touch with the shop owners.
+In my original idea, I wanted to add a F.A.Q page with a contact form for the user to be able to read questions and answers and/or get in touch with the shop owners.
 However, due to lack of time, this is something I will have to add in the future.
 - Pagination for the blog post page.
-Due to lack of time I will have to add pagination in the future for the blog page.
+Due to lack of time, I will have to add pagination in the future for the blog page.
 The idea was to make it similar to the pagination on the product pages.
 - When a superuser is logged in and wants to make a blog post, a nice feature to add on the 'Add post' page would be to make the Author field already filled in.
-This would make it easier for the logged in superuser not to have to fill in that field manually everytime.
+This would make it easier for the logged-in superuser not to have to fill in that field manually every time.
 A similar thing would be to also add this feature for when a regular is logged in and wants to add a comment on a post.
 - Make it possible to upload images to blog posts.
 Simply just to make the blog posts a bit more fun to read.
 - Make it possible for users to delete their own comments.
-Right now it's only managable for the superusers to do that.
+Right now it's only manageable for the superusers to do that.
 An alternative in the future is to make it possible for only logged-in users to comment on blog posts, and in this way enable the logged-in user to also delete their comments.
 At the moment, however, I prefer that everyone should